eidietrich/mt-election-maps/README.md

 - Brainstorm other diagram types
 - Look at cartograms?
 - Add to node-based development environment?
-- Switch to local d3 / topojson scripts
+- Switch to local d3 script
+- Update CircleShadeMap.js for refactored data handling